 "To say that Trump's victory was a shock may qualify as the understatement of the century.
 The polls were wrong.
 The experts were wrong.
 I was wrong.
-Almost everyone was wrong - including those in the Trump campaign who expected to lose."(1) This is one sample of large-scale reactions of surprise and bewilderment across America and the world when American democracy falls into a state of political regression and 43% of the eligible voters do not go to the ballots.
+Almost everyone was wrong - including those in the Trump campaign who expected to lose."(3) This is one sample of large-scale reactions of surprise and bewilderment across America and the world when American democracy falls into a state of political regression and 43 percent of the eligible voters do not go to the ballots.
+Unlike any other American president, Donald Trump's electoral victory has been marred by mass demonstrations in various cities across America protesting his intended policies and anti-minority advocacy.
+The public opinion worldwide remains skeptical about his political philosophy as it will hinder America's alliances, free trade, multiculturalism, and other pillars of liberal democracy.